Credit: Little Car Youtube Channel

 A Dinky Toys double-deck bus and road roller that are included in our Education/Memory Box which is available to borrow via Sefton Libraries - see details on our home page.

 A heritage Dinky Toys poster photographed at the Frank Hornby Pub in Maghull.
 Yes, Maghull even has a pub named after the Town’s most famous resident.
-It’s on Eastway about three-quarters a mile from the FHHC.
+It’s on Eastway about three-quarters ofa mile from the FHHC.

-Donated Dinky Toys in our Heritage Centre
+Donated Dinky Toys (from John Shrigley) in our Heritage Centre

 Dinky Toys Electric Dairy Van in our collection